sheltermanager/asm3/doc/manual/options.rst

 * Treat foster animals as part of the shelter inventory: Setting this option will make ASM treat fostered animals as if they are on the shelter (with appropriate visual output to show they are fostered).

-Note that this option will not take effect until you restart ASM.
+.. note:: You should use :menuselection:`Settings --> Trigger Batch Processes` and recalculate animal locations after changing this option.

 * Automatically cancel any outstanding reservations on an animal when it is
   adopted: Self explanatory.